Chief Executive Officer - Vulcan Sports & Entertainment

 McGowan has created two annual events during the Trail Blazers offseason to bring the team to fans across Oregon and Southwest Washington.
 In seven years of the Rip City Rally, the organization has engaged over 30 communities throughout the region to showcase the Trail Blazers as “Oregon’s team.”
 McGowan also brought back the popular 3-on-3 basketball tournament to the Rose Quarter – an annual event called Rip City 3-on-3 that is one of the state’s premier outdoor basketball events, attracting thousands of attendees from across the region and raising money for the Trail Blazers Foundation.

 Under McGowan’s leadership, the organization’s charitable giving has increased annually thanks to new funding sources, including proceeds from the Trail Blazers specialty license plates for Oregon vehicles and new Racial Injustice Fund of the Trail Blazers Foundation.
 During the 2019-20 season, the team’s cash grants and donations exceeded $1.1 million benefitting schools and nonprofits in Oregon and Southwest Washington.

-A native of Carlisle, Pennsylvania, McGowan was a world traveler in his youth, spending a number of his formative years on military bases thanks to his father’s highly-decorated career in the United States Army.
-He earned his bachelor’s degree in International Relations from the University of Delaware in 1996, where he was captain on the soccer team.
-Chris, his wife Susan, and their two sons, Ryan (10) and Kyle (9), reside in Southwest Portland.
+McGowan earned his bachelor’s degree in International Relations from the University of Delaware in 1996, where he was captain of the soccer team.
+Chris, his wife Susan, and their two sons, Ryan (18) and Kyle (16), reside in Southwest Portland.